 CBT for OCD

-Cognitive behavioral therapy helps patients develop skills to interrupt the obsessional thoughts.
+Cognitive behavioral therapy helps patients develop skills to interrupt their obsessional thoughts.
 They learn to see themselves as separate and independent from their thoughts.
 They learn that thoughts are not facts.
 And they learn that they can be in control of how they respond to those thoughts.

 ERP for OCD

-Previously, therapists approached ERP for OCD using an “anxiety hierarchy,” where patients would start with an exposure to something slightly distressing and then work their way up to the worst possible scenario they can imagine.
+Previously, therapists approached ERP for OCD using an “anxiety hierarchy,” where patients would start with exposure to something slightly distressing and then work their way up to the worst possible scenario they can imagine.
 More recent research suggests that an “anxiety lottery” is the better approach.
 In an anxiety lottery, the patient writes down 10 distressing situations of various magnitudes on 10 slips of paper, along with a couple of “passes,” and then chooses one.
 In this approach, the patient is not able to predict the next exposure, and this seems to improve the obsessional thinking and compulsions more quickly than working through an anxiety hierarchy linearly.

 Medications for OCD